jpie726/hacking_fear_book/introduction_to_habit_loops.md

 ##How this applies to our atheletes:
 One of my favorite books on the topic of behavior is [The Power of Habit Why we do what we do and how to change]()
 By Charles Duhigg.
 In this book he discusses the concept of a habit loop.
-A habbit loop is what makes up perform various behaviors.
+A habit loop is what makes up perform various behaviors.